eternal-flame-AD/arithmetic-fizzbuzz/README.md

 Contains both a Python truth table based solution and a Rust stright line "letter of the law" solution.

+Check out [the compiled assembly](code.S).
+No conditionals, no booleans, no comparison, no branches.
+(There is a `pcmpeqd` but that's just short hand for setting all bits to 1, not a real comparison.)

 # Demo

-Note: since there is no way to check for IO errors, the program will segfault if the output pipe is closed or cannot be written to.
+Note: since there is no way to check for IO errors and print a friendly message, the program will segfault if the output pipe is closed or cannot be written to.

 ```sh
 > cargo run --release | head -n 30